Skip to main content

 • A separate database server: Tuskfish makes use of SQLite3, which runs embedded in PHP.

-• A block management system: Block management is somewhat manual, to allow complete flexibility in presentation.
+• [Edit: This is coming soon]: A block management system: Block management is somewhat manual, to allow complete flexibility in presentation.

 • A huge collection of libraries: Those actually in use are Bootstrap and jQuery (front end presentation), and on the backend TinyMCE (visual editor for the data entry form) and HTMLPurifier (input validation), and the DICE Dependency Injection Container.